-The 2021 performance metrics for participants assigned to headquarters jobs were: total company sales weighted at 35%, total company membership acquisition at 5% and total company operating profit weighted at 60% each.
+The 2022 Summit Plan measured goals on a quarterly basis.
+2022 performance metrics were: total company sales weighted at 70%, total company membership acquisition at 30% and payout occurred only if total company operating profit threshold was met on a pass / fail basis.
 Each metric has a threshold, target and maximum performance level.

-The award payout levels (as a percent of target award) associated with each performance level is 25% (threshold), 100% (target) and 150% (maximum) and actual results are interpolated between these points on a straight-line basis for performance falling within the range.
+The award payout levels (as a percent of target award) associated with each performance level is 25% (threshold) and 100% (maximum) and actual results are interpolated between these points on a straight-line basis for performance falling within the range.